 While the free quarterly FICO score is a nice perk, you can get free FICO scores, updated monthly, elsewhere.
 And you won’t even need to sign up for a credit card to get it.

 - No cardholder perks: This card is about as bare-bones as they come.
 You can expect other cards to offer perks like rental car collision insurance, travel assistance hotlines, and more.
 This one doesn’t.

 - Poor customer service: There aren’t very many websites featuring actual customer reviews of this card, but the ones that are around almost universally list poor customer service as a defining feature of this card.

 - High fee to increase credit limit: You’ll start out with a $200 credit limit.
 First PREMIER might bump that up after 13 months, but it’ll cost you a whopping 25% of the increase amount.
 For example, if First PREMIER were to boost your limit by $300, you’d be charged $75.

 The credit limit increase fee is charged automatically whenever First PREMIER increases your unsecured credit limit.
 Cardholders have 30 days to reject the increase and be refunded the fee.

 First PREMIER Bank is one of the lesser-known names in the credit card world and doesn’t offer any particularly flashy customer service perks.
-You can manage your account online and call in to an automated 24/7 phone number.
-In our experience, it can be difficult to get ahold of an actual live human on the other end of the phone.
+You can manage your account online and call an automated 24/7 phone number.
+In our experience, it can be difficult to reach a live human on the other end of the phone.
 However, First PREMIER Bank does provide you with four quarterly FICO score updates per year on your bill, so that’s handy.